 Converting your property into flats is popular these days.
 In places such as London, where units are in such high demand it can often make the property easier to rent out.
 Converting your house could be an excellent way to maximise your potential revenue both short and long term.

-Before you start, make sure you have researched your area and check what demand is like for flats.
+Before you start, make sure you have researched your area and checked what demand is like for flats.
 Investigate at what price they are renting for, what works in one area may not give you the same ROI somewhere else.

 Convert your garage into an extra room